SychAndrii/infusion/README.md

 You can read about obtaining them [here](https://community.openai.com/t/how-to-generate-openai-api-key/401363).

 After we have entered open AI API key, the processing will begin, and after a few seconds we will 3 new files inside of `./example/output/` folder containing 3 files with generated documentation.

+Console output:

 ![alt text](example_console_output.png)

+Folder structure after Infusion executed:

 ![alt text](example_folder_structure_2.png)

 ## Options
 - `-v, --version`: Show the current version of the tool and exit.
-- `o, --output`: Specify the output folder for the processed files.
+- `-o, --output`: Specify the output folder for the processed files.
 If not provided, the default folder is **fusion_output** in the current directory.
-- `h, --help`: Show the help message with usage details and exit.
+- `-h, --help`: Show the help message with usage details and exit.

 ## Features
 - Automatically generates structured comments and documentation for source code.